Obtaining a Passport with a Criminal Conviction

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-A criminal conviction will not prevent an individual from obtaining a passport.
+A criminal conviction will not prevent an individual from obtaining a valid passport.
 A passport is an identity document that certifies a person’s citizenship and nothing more.
-In fact, the passport application form does not include questions about the applicant’s criminal history.
-This means, most convicted criminals, including felons, may obtain a passport unless the terms of sentencing, probation, or parole deny the person a right to a passport.
+In fact, the passport application form does not include questions about the previous passport applicant’s criminal history or felony status and only requires the normal answers plus your passport photos.
+This goes the same for passport renewals.
+This means, most convicted criminals, including those with felony charges, may obtain passports unless the terms of sentencing, probation, or parole deny the person a right to a passport.
+Denial or approval of your application form does not hinge on your criminal status or criminal charges.

 When can a criminal offense prevent you from getting a passport?

 There are two exceptions to this rule.
-If an individual has been convicted of a treasonable offense, they are prohibited from obtaining a passport.
+If an individual has been convicted of a treasonable offense, they are prohibited from obtaining passports.
 The second exception is if a person was convicted of a federal or state drug felony and used their passport to cross an international border or if the passport was used in some other way to further the offense.
-In this case, the individual will not be issued a passport.
-This restriction only lasts while the convicted criminal is imprisoned or on probation/parole.
+In the case of this type of felony conviction, the individual will not be issued a passport.
+This restriction only lasts while the convicted criminal is imprisoned or on probation/parole for this type of crime.

 It is important to remember that you do not have to be a convicted criminal to be denied a passport.
 While a criminal record will not prevent you from obtaining a passport, you may still be denied for other reasons.
 If you owe more than $5,000 in back child support or if you have an outstanding arrest warrant, your passport application will be denied.
 Outstanding arrest warrants do not include parking tickets or civil infractions.